Updated: June 22, 2026

 Hotel phone: +30 21032 59000

-The service and amenities of a 5-star hotel with the friendliness of a family-run B&B. A perfect location on a quiet street in Plaka.
-Great breakfast and close to the Akropoli metro station.
-Some rooms have kitchenettes.2.
+Spacious suites include kitchenettes with a microwave, fridge, and stovetop.
+Offers the service and amenities of a 5-star hotel with the friendliness of a family-run B&B. The location is perfect on a quiet street in Plaka, close to the Akropoli metro station and Acropolis Museum.
+Includes a great breakfast.2.
 Four Seasons Astir Palace Hotel

 Hotel phone: +30 21089 01000

 Stunning setting on a private peninsula on the Athens Riviera.
-Great beach, pool, restaurants, kids club, and every kind of outdoor activity you can name.
-10 minutes to the shops, restaurants, and nightlife of Glyfada, 20 minutes to the airport, and 30 minutes into central Athens.
-A free shuttle bus takes you into Glyfada or Lake Vouliagmeni.3.
+Features a great beach, pool, restaurants, kids club, and extensive outdoor activities.
+Located 10 minutes from the shops and nightlife of Glyfada (accessible via hotel shuttle), 20 minutes to the airport, and 30 minutes to central Athens.3.
 St George Lycabettus

 Hotel phone: +30 21074 16000

-Five-star, family hotel with a seasonal rooftop pool, a playroom (supervised on request), and cartoon screenings in the private cinema on weekends.
-Sunday brunches offer a separate kids area with a nanny; pop up activities may include family cooking classes, kids’ theater, and more.
-Rooms and suites sleep up to three; interconnecting suites sleep up to four.
-Most include private balconies.
-Quiet location in Kolonaki at the foot of Mt Lycabettus a short walk to the cable car, a public playground, the Benaki Museum, and the National Garden.4.
+Five-star hotel with a seasonal rooftop pool, playroom (supervised on request), and private cinema.
+Sunday brunches feature a separate kids area with a nanny and activities like cooking classes.
+Rooms and suites sleep up to four; interconnecting suites sleep larger families.
+The quiet Kolonaki location, at the foot of Mt Lycabettus near the cable car, is upscale and relaxed, but slightly removed from the Acropolis, Plaka, and the main historic sights.
+Great if you want calm, views, and a pool; less ideal if you want easy walks back to the hotel between sightseeing stops.4.
 Grand Resort Lagonissi

 Hotel phone: +30 22910 76000

 Upscale beachfront resort set on sixteen sandy beaches.
-The resort offers plenty to keep kids entertained including two pools (one in the center and one at the main beach), a water sports center, an outdoor cinema, and a free kids club for ages four to twelve.
-Babysitting is available on request for a fee.
-Seven buffet and a la carte restaurants offer a wide variety of cuisines for bored or picky eaters.
-Breakfast is always complimentary, and room service is available 24/7.
-Sea view suites, bungalows, cabanas, and villas sleep three to nine guests; most have private gardens, jacuzzis, or pools.
-Located in Lagonisi, a quiet enclave around the center of the Athens Riviera.
-Everything you need is on site, but it’s a good idea to have a car handy for exploring the region.5.
+Amenities include two pools, a water sports center, outdoor cinema, and free kids club (ages 4-12).
+Seven restaurants offer a variety of cuisines for picky eaters.
+Sea view suites, bungalows, and villas sleep three to nine guests; family rooms have private pools.
+Located in a quiet enclave of the Athens Riviera; a car is recommended for exploring.5.
 Grecotel Pallas Athena

 Hotel phone: +30 21032 50900